fmolnar-notredame/csb_powergrid/README.md

 Analysis shows that grid heterogeneity can enhance the stability of required homogeneous synchronous states.

 ### Abstract
-Behavioral homogeneity is often critical in a system of interacting entities, such as a power-grid network, whose stable operation requires all generators to have homogeneous frequencies.
-Previous work suggests that the stability of such dynamical homogeneity can be improved by making the parameters of the interacting entities homogeneous.
-Here, we use power grids as representative examples to show that a substantial additional improvement is possible by instead making the parameters suitably heterogeneous.
-We develop a general method to validate a major contribution to this effect from converse symmetry breaking, in which the system must be asymmetric to maintain a stable symmetric state.
-As the first demonstration of converse symmetry breaking in real-world systems, our findings have wide implications for many other networks whose functions depend on their dynamical homogeneity.
+Behavioral homogeneity is often critical for the functioning of network systems of interacting entities.
+In power grids, whose stable operation requires generator frequencies to be synchronized across the network, previous work suggests that the stability of homogeneous synchronous states can be improved by making the generators homogeneous.
+Here, we show that a substantial additional improvement is possible by instead making the generators suitably heterogeneous.
+We develop a general method for attributing this counterintuitive effect to converse symmetry breaking, a recently established phenomenon in which the system must be asymmetric to maintain a stable symmetric state.
+These findings constitute the first demonstration of converse symmetry breaking in real-world systems, and our method promises to enable identification of this phenomenon in other networks whose functions depend on their behavioral homogeneity.

 # Contents of the repository
 - Preprocess: copies of the power-grid network datasets and codes for preprocessing